 The Treetops Adventure offers a fantastic outing for both young and old alike.
 Built in 2004, the Treetops Adventure features a series of seven suspension bridges attached to eight 30-ton, 250-year-old Douglas-fir trees.

 Climb a flight of stairs to what looks like a giant treehouse.
-Here, you’ll find a funky-looking weather station and the start of the one-way walk along the suspension bridges high up in the treetops.
+Here, a funky-looking weather station marks the start of the one-way walk along the suspension bridges high up in the treetops.

 As you trek from tree to tree, take time to admire nature’s palette of beautiful colors.
 The sound of songbirds fills the air and brings a little serenity.